VasPupkin/go-dialog/README.md

 go-dialog
 =========

-go-dialog is a Go wrapper for the dialog utility originally written by Savio Lam, and later rewritten by Thomas E. Dickey.
+go-dialog is a Go wrapper for the console dialog utility originally written by Savio Lam, and later rewritten by Thomas E. Dickey.

 Usage
 =========